vtexdocs/help-center-content/docs/announcements/en/pagares-el-nuevo-campo-de-configuracion-permite-personalizar-el-plazo-de.md

 author: 13Ue4MX9WNiX9f3SVCUZZW
 slug: pagares-el-nuevo-campo-de-configuracion-permite-personalizar-el-plazo-de
 legacySlug: pagares-el-nuevo-campo-de-configuracion-permite-personalizar-el-plazo-de
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Have more flexibility with the new automatic invoicing field in the promissory settings.
+announcementSynopsisEN: 'Have more flexibility with the new automatic invoicing field in the promissory settings.'
 ---

 Often used to enable cash payment, a promissory is a “promise to pay” that requires manual approval from the retailer for the transaction to be completed.